best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 ## Basic configuration

 Configuration for your analysis code should include high level parameters (settings) that can be used to easily adjust how your analysis runs.
-This might include paths to input and output files, database connection settings and model parameters that are likely to be adjusted between runs.
+This might include paths to input and output files, database connection settings, and model parameters that are likely to be adjusted between runs.

 In early development of our analysis, lets imagine that we have a script that looks something like this: